kshyju/techiesweb.net/_posts/2021-05-15-an_alternative_to_linq_intersect_any.md

 ---
 layout: post
-title: A fast alteratvie to Linq's Intersect.Any() expression result
+title: A fast alternative to Linq's Intersect.Any() expression result
 date: 2021-05-15 00:00:00.000000000 -05:00
 tags: [LINQ]
-description: A fast alteratvie to Linq's Intersect.Any() expression result
+description: A fast alternative to Linq's Intersect.Any() expression result
 ---
-## A fast alteratvie to Linq's Intersect.Any() expression result
+## A fast alternative to Linq's Intersect.Any() expression result

 While looking at the profiling data of one of our production systems, I stumpled across this intesteting block in the flamegraph.